Everything You Need To Know About Financial Exploitation Of Vulnerable Adults

 A vulnerable adult can be defined as an adult who is unable to care for themselves or their financial matters due to their advanced age, illness, and mental or physical disability.
-As such, these adults usually entrust their financial affairs to a caregiver, who can either be a loved one or a professional.
-In case this trust is broken, the vulnerable adult may end up suffering a substantial financial loss.
+Frequently these adults, when they were younger, entrusted their financial affairs to a caregiver.
+These caregivers can be a relative (a son, a daughter, a nephew, a niece, a spouse, etc.) or a professional.

-Acts of financial exploitation of vulnerable adults can be prosecuted under criminal and/or civil law statutes; Birrell Criminal Defense has a skilled and experienced legal team that has what it takes to defend you against any charges involving financial exploitation.
+Acts of financial exploitation of vulnerable adults can be prosecuted under criminal or civil statutes.
+It can be a serious felony where a person convicted faces time in prison and crippling fines and restitution orders.
+Birrell Criminal Defense has a skilled and experienced legal team that has what it takes to defend you against any charges involving financial exploitation.

 Financial Exploitation Of Vulnerable Adult Risk Factors

 Cognitive impairment of any nature is considered to be one of the most common risk factors for financial exploitation among vulnerable adults; it is much easier for perpetrators to take advantage of victims suffering with memory issues or other aspects of their cognitive faculties.
 Conversely, as a skilled financial defense attorney can point out, it is also easy for someone suffering from memory loss to loan or give money to a relative, then forget they had done so!

 There are many other factors that may increase the risk of financial exploitation of vulnerable adults who do not suffer from mental issues.
 These include: